adam-hurd12/Charlies-Chicken/README.md

 # Charlies-Chicken
-Single-player 3D psychological horror game developed independently on Roblox using Luau scripting.
-Features custom player controls, interactive objects, and intuitive UI design.
+Single-player 3D psychological horror game developed independently on Roblox using Luau scripting, featuring custom player controls, interactive objects, and intuitive UI design.

 ## Overview
 *Charlie's Chicken* is a single-player horror game currently being developed within Roblox Studio using the Luau scripting language.
-Players navigate an immersive and suspenseful story environment, where interactions with the world enable them to progress through the narrative.
-The game features an intuitive and clear UI design, an immersive world-building experience, and well-placed horror elements, as well as interactive objects and systems that allow players to pick up, examine, and utilise items throughout each level.
+Players navigate an immersive and suspenseful story environment, interacting with objects to progress through the narrative.
+The game features an intuitive and clear UI design, immersive world-building and well-placed horror elements, as well as interactive objects and systems that allow players to pick up, examine, and utilise items throughout each level.

 ## Key Features
-- Custom implemented player controls and interaction mechanics
+- Custom player controls and interaction mechanics
 - Interactive objects: doors, tools, and switches
 - UI: menus, HUD, objective and notification systems